Cicolas/Cicolas/README.md

 These are some areas that i have interest to work with:
 - System Programming
 - Web Development
 - Programming Languages
-- Pentesting
+- Embedded System

 ## Techs that I study and Projects